MattyMc/MattyMc.github.io/_posts/2015-1-4-building-with-omniauth.md

 validate_uniqueness_of :email
 {% endhighlight %}

-Running `rake test` or simply `rake` should render your tests many failures.
+Running `rake test` (or simply `rake`) should render many failures.
 Let's add some validations to our User model to help these pass.

 {% highlight ruby %}
 # app/models/user.rb